 With long-term opioid use, the endorphin and opioid receptor system changes and adapts to a new functional level.
 Opioid receptors begin to respond to activation in a less pronounced manner leading to the development of opioid tolerance.
 Neuroadaptations in the opioid receptors and secondary messenger pathways get used to the new level of stimulation from the opioid abuse.
 In an attempt to get the same feeling as before, many patients begin to increase their dosage.
 Often this leads to a dangerous spiral of opioid dependence and addiction which sees users requiring intensive outpatient programs or medival supervision at a recovery center.

 What are the dangers associated with buprenorphine misuse?

 Even though Subutex is only a partial opioid agonist, its misuse and abuse may lead to devastating consequences.
 Opioid dependence and addiction may develop just as it does with other opioid drugs.
-Even though Subutex has a better safety profile than a full opioid agonist like Oxycodone, dangerous subutex side effects such as overdose are still possible.
+Even though it has a better safety profile than a full opioid agonist like Oxycodone, dangerous subutex side effects such as overdose are still possible.

 - Pinpoint pupils